tokamak-network/papers/cryptoeconomics/tokamak-cryptoeconomics-en.md

 We had assumed that there were no current technological means to prove the validity of L2 transactions.
 For example, using the fraud proof in Optimistic Rollup, the Tokamak Network will stimulate stakers to correct invalid transactions through challenges.
 However, as the validity proof (such as zero-knowledge proof) becomes more advanced, the verification process of L2 transactions will become simpler.

 This will impact the utilities of TON.
 Firstly, it is notable that fast withdrawals may become less necessary, as verification will take less time.
-Therefore, there will be no need to provide incentives for fast withdrawals. \hfill\break
+Therefore, there will be no need to provide incentives for fast withdrawals. </br>
 On the other hand, regardless of the fraud proof or validity proof, challenges assisted by stakers can still be used.
 TON can keep contributing to L2 security as a medium for rewards and penalties in challenges.
 Furthermore, seigniorage distribution, which drives L2 expansion, is expected to maintain its role.
 TON seigniorage will be the foundation for sustainable growth of the L2 ecosystem by promoting both quantitative and qualitative growth of L2 and alleviating the L2 fee token dilemma.

 # 6. Examples